BawdyAnarchist/quBSD/Future_Development.md

 # rootjails need copy of 0control pubkey
 # SSHD in all rootjails
 # 0bsdvm needs to have a daemon for continually checking/attmepting dhclient on vtnet0

-# NOTES FROM RE-INSTALL
-	make sure that zroot/qubsd is mounted at /qubsd and not /zroot/qubsd

-	pf.ko wasnt loaded ..?

 ### 0bsdvm Steps